Email & Password

 Poor Body Image and Substance Abuse

 Poor body image is about far more than just wishing you were slimmer or you had a less prominent nose.
 Perception of weight and appearance can have a dramatic effect on behaviour – a negative perception can increase the likelihood of harmful activities like smoking, excessive drinking or drug use.

-A study of adolescents attitude to their appearance and their risk taking activities found that males who disliked the way they looked consumed greater amounts of alcohol and males who thought they were too thin were more likely to smoke cigarettes and to have more cigarettes than other young people.
+A study of adolescents' attitudes to their appearance and their risk-taking activities found that males who disliked the way they looked consumed greater amounts of alcohol and males who thought they were too thin were more likely to smoke cigarettes and to have more cigarettes than other young people.
 They also had a more liberal attitude towards drug taking and were more likely to have tried drugs themselves, compared with those who were confident about their appearance.